telerik/blazor-docs/getting-started/repl/user-snippets.md

 * **Rename**—Telerik REPL for Blazor automatically generates a name when saving the snippet.
 You can change that default name to something meaningful.

-* **Delete** - while you are logged in, the the Telerik REPL for Blazor will automatically save each snippet you generate.
-The **User Snippets** menu allows you to delete a snippet if it is no longer needed.
+* **Delete**—While you are logged in, Telerik REPL for Blazor automatically saves each snippet you generate.
+The **User Snippets** menu allows you to delete the snippets you no longer need.

 ## See Also